ManishaNath/Real-Time-Chat-Application/README.md

 # Architecture

 ## Backend
 The backend is built using Node.js with Express.js as the web application framework.
-MongoDB is used as the database to store user information, preferences, and other relevant data.
-Mongoose is employed as an ODM (Object Data Modeling) library for MongoDB.

-## Controllers
-### User Authentication:
-Handles user signup, login, and token generation using bcrypt for password hashing and JWT (JSON Web Token) for authentication.

-### User Preferences:
-Manages user preferences, allowing users to set their preferred topics for news articles.

-### News Aggregation:
+### index.js
-Fetches news articles from external APIs based on user preferences.
+This server script enables real-time communication between clients through Socket.IO, handling user connections, disconnections, and message exchanges within specific chat rooms.
+The server also serves static files for the client-side application

 ## Client
-### index.html, chat.html
+### index.html
-index.html, is the main entry point for a web application related to Women in Tech and Blockchain. chat.html, represents a web page for a blockchain chat application.
+index.html, is the main entry point for a web application related to Women in Tech and Blockchain.

+### chat.html
+ chat.html represents a web page for a blockchain chat application.

 ### css -style.css
 CSS stylesheet that defines the styling for a web application with two main pages: a chat page (chat.html) and a main page